soulomoon/arith/arith2/README.md

     evalLit = hoistOut1 id
 ```

-In the concrete monad stack, we can stack a `ReaderT` on the top full fill the constraint.
+In the concrete monad stack, we stack a `ReaderT` on the top to full fill the constraint.

 ```haskell
 type ValueExec = ReaderT SrcSpan (ExceptT (Exception SrcSpan) Identity)